doctoraction/doctoraction.github.io/go.md

 `go env` - much useful info that gos some way to explaining under the hood workings

+* GOROOT - location of the Go SDK - compiler, go tools, standard libraries
+* GOPATH - locations of go source code
+	* src: Your source code has to be here if you don’t use go modules.
+	* pkg: Go packages that are used in your projects
+	* bin: Compiled executable programs

 `go mod init example/hello` - creates a go.mod file

 `go get github.com/mattn/go-sqlite3` gets the package and updates go.mod